dxataclub/nelsonfrick/README.md

 ## How to use?

-Ensure you have a version of [Node.js](https://nodejs.org/en) equal to or greater than 20 for your platform.
+Ensure you have a version of [Node.js](https://nodejs.org/en) equal to or greater than v20.

-Download `nelsonfrick.mjs` and run it with node.
+Download `nelsonfrick.mjs` and run it with node with the following terminal command: `node nelsonfrick.mjs` which can be done with an app called Powershell on windows.
 Follow prompted instructions to download your books.

 This script may stop working due to Nelson updates.
 Please create a Github issue if you encounter any problems.